Argentine stocks jump amid global market surge

 (Recasts with closing prices; adds peso, bond prices)

-BUENOS AIRES Nov 24 (Reuters) - Argentine stocks ended up a whopping 8.79 percent on Monday, buoyed by a global market upswing after the U.S. government unveiled a plan to rescue banking giant Citigroup (C.N: Cotización).
+BUENOS AIRES, Nov 24 (Reuters) - Argentine stocks ended up a whopping 8.79 percent on Monday, buoyed by a global market upswing after the U.S. government unveiled a plan to rescue banking giant Citigroup (C.N).

 The benchmark MerVal index .MERV closed higher at 901.91 points snapping a five-session losing streak, during which blue-chip stocks shed 19 percent of their value.
 Monday's rise was the biggest one-day jump since Oct.
 14.